danalber/danalber.github.io/index.md

 ## About Me

-**I am a third-year medical student and Vilcek merit scholar at the NYU Grossman School of Medicine.**
+**I am a fourth-year medical student and Vilcek merit scholar at the NYU Grossman School of Medicine.**

 My research involves medical applications of artificial intelligence, specifically deep learning in natural language processing, computer vision, and their intersection.
 I am a member of the NYU [OLAB](https://www.nyuolab.org/).
 I hope to drive the implementation of AI in clinical practice while navigating the related policy and regulatory challenges.